-Tellschow is a former Harper student and has been a police officer for 11 years with the Bartlett Police Department.
-During this time, Tellschow has served as an instructor in Defensive Tactics, CPR/First Aid, Firearms, Drug Abuse Resistance Education (DARE), and Drug/Gang Suppression Tactics.
-Tellschow held positions as a Tactical Emergency Medical Service Officer (TEMS) with the Bartlett Police entry team (SPEAR), was a member of the Directed Patrol Team (Tactical Unit), Crime Prevention Unit, Major Crimes Assistance Team (MCAT Surveillance), and currently is a member of the Patrol Unit.
-Tellschow has earned state certifications as an Evidence Technician, Juvenile Officer, Drugged Driver Detection Officer, as well as a state certification in Crime Prevention through Environmental Design.
+Tellschow is a former Harper student and a retired Police Officer from the Bartlett Police Department.
+Tellschow served as an instructor in Defensive Tactics, CPR/First Aid, Firearms, Drug Abuse Resistance Education (DARE), and Drug/Gang Suppression Tactics.
+Tellschow held positions as a Tactical Emergency Medical Service Officer (TEMS) with the Bartlett Police entry team (SPEAR), was a member of the Tactical Unit, Crime Prevention Unit, Major Crimes Assistance Team (MCAT Surveillance), and a member of the Patrol Unit.
+Tellschow is a state certified Evidence Technician, Juvenile Officer, Drugged Driver Detection Officer, as well as a state certification in Crime Prevention through Environmental Design.
 Tellschow has instructed at the Suburban Law Enforcement Academy (SLEA) and teaches Criminal Justice and Criminology at Harper.

 Juris Doctorate, Western Michigan University, Cooley Law School

 Principle at Ahmad Law Firm, LLC